-Like college, university, or any choice you make after you finish school, you’ll be racking your brains with a key question: how will this choice benefit me in the future?
+Like college, university, or any choice you make after you finish school, you’ll be racking your brains with a key question: will an apprenticeship get me a job?

 We are told apprenticeships provide a ‘foot in the door’.
 But what does this mean, exactly?
 Can you expect to be hired from the moment you finish an apprenticeship?
 And what will you learn on the apprenticeship that will help you get a job?